ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 TODO: Instructions for where to put this code.

-TODO: Add iOS specific lines required in app delegate (Swift and Obj-C)
+TODO: Add iOS specific lines required in native app delegate (Swift and Obj-C)

     var handleNotification = function(notif) {
         // notif is a dictionary containing your notification